 Can anyone tell me what in the world will make these plastic tubs in a newer mobile home white again?
 We bought this one after it sat empty 2 years and I have tried everything, even clorox to get these tubs white!
-I would appreciate any suggestions.

 We live in Louisiana and also have a mobile home.
 We tried everything to get the tub and dishwasher clean and the only thing that we found that works wonders we got from the dollar store.
 It comes in a green plastic container that holds about a quart.
 It has a sort of flip top opening.
 It's called "The Works".